awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ### `ParallelClusterInstancePolicy` using SGE, Slurm, or Torque<a name="parallelclusterinstancepolicy"></a>

-The following example sets the `ParallelClusterInstancePolicy`, using SGE, Slurm, or Torque as the scheduler\.
+The following example sets the `ParallelClusterInstancePolicy` using SGE, Slurm, or Torque as the scheduler\.

 ```
 {